Do you struggle with understanding and seeing the relevance of the Old Testament (OT) in our modern-day life?

 Perhaps you may find such understanding familiar; but let me suggest that such approach to Scriptures is too simplistic.
 It not only ignores the main problem the Bible addresses (ie: the sin of Man), it also does not address what God had been doing regarding His promises to bring about the defeat of Satan (ie: Gen 3:15).
 So while a moralistic approach seems an easy way to make the OT relevant, yet it obscures important theological truths that God’s Word attempts to teach.

 So, how should we approach OT Scripture?
 What are the interpretation principles that we should adopt?
 There are many excellent books that have been written on this subject; and I would encourage you to read them.
 But here, I just want to highlight one overarching principle that is foundational when we read the OT.
 That principle can be found in Luke 24:13-35.

 After Jesus’ resurrection, He appeared to two men, who were kept from recognizing Him.
 They were sad because they thought that Jesus was going to redeem and deliver Israel from the Romans; instead the religious leaders crucified Him.
-On hearing this, Jesus chided the two men (in v25-27), for not knowing and believing the Scriptures (referring to the Old Testament); and He gave them this principle…that OT Scripture must be understood in light of Jesus Himself and His saving Gospel (v25-27).
+On hearing this, Jesus chided the two men (in v25-27), for not knowing and believing the Scriptures (referring to the Old Testament); and He gave them this principle…that OT Scripture must be understood in light of the Saviour Jesus (v25-27).